sophon-org/sophon-en-config/README.md

 To get an Avail DA account, you follow the instructions from the [Avail DA user guide](https://docs.availproject.org/user-guides/accounts).

+*Note: The Avail DA account is required to run the node, but you don't need to have any funds in it if you run an EN.*

+## Mainnet vs Testnet

+The node config for mainnet is available on this repo's `main` branch, and the node config for testnet is available on this repo's `testnet` branch.

 ## Installation and running the node from scratch

 This section describes how to install and run the node from scratch, syncing from publicly available snapshots form the official registry.